Doom-2/Tick-Tick/README.md

 * Install `django-filter` package to filter down a queryset based on a model’s fields
 * Add `LimitOffsetPagination` to separate web content into discrete pages
 * Add, `OrderingFilter` and `SearchFilter` to realize the ordering and search functionality
 * Apply changes on your remote server

+###### 2.5 Goals sharing.
+* Create new models `Board` and `BoardParticipant` to `goals` app.
+Get models specification from Swagger
+* Add `board` field to `GoalCategory` model as ForeignKey
+* If you already have entries in DB take into account `board` field cannot be null, \
+  because each category must refer to the board, so do the following trick:
+  * temporary mark this field as nullable
+  * make migrations
+  * create an empty migration `python manage.py makemigrations goals —empty -n create_new_objects` \
+    and write code in it as shown in `/goals/mogrations/0003_create_new_objects.py`
+  * delete `null=True` option of the field `board`
+  * make migrations again, on warning choose option 2 (Ignore for now)
+  * apply migrations
+* Implement CRUD for these models using DRF APIViews and Serializers
+* Append an existing models to Django admin site
+* Supplement new entity with pagination and ordering functionality
+* Redefine QuerySets for existing views `GoalCategory`, `Goal`, `GoalComment` considering functionality of the `Board` model
+* Add category filtering by board
+* Use new version of frontend from here `doom2/tick-tick-frontend:v4.1`
+* Apply changes on your remote server